 Emergency assistance is typically made as a loan.
 Repayment agreements are required with repayment dates of no more than three months.
 Shorter periods (e.g., one month) may be required in some cases (e.g., when student loan reimbursements are pending).
 Failure to repay the loan in full by the agreed-upon date will result in a hold on a student's account.

 Repaying an Emergency Loan

-Payment can be made at the Bursar’s Office located in Lucina Hall, room B32.
-To assure that payment(s) apply to the emergency loan and not Bursar charges, it is important that students inform the cashier they are paying on their Student Affairs Emergency Loan Account.
+Payment can be made at the Office of Student Financial Services located in Lucina Hall, room B32.
+To assure that payment(s) apply to the emergency loan and not Student Financial Services charges, it is important that students inform the cashier they are paying on their Student Affairs Emergency Loan Account.
 This payment cannot be made online.
-Additionally, the Bursar's Office will not accept credit card payments over the phone.
+Additionally, the Student Financial Services Office will not accept credit card payments over the phone.